gechternachtv/ibhub/README.md

 ```
 ---
 ## todo:
+- smarter way to put linebreaks on content
+- fix "added" no id bug (done)
+- feed filter (done)
+- make more components (done)
+- delete confirmation on update page
 - get a way to put the frontend source availible in a more organized way (probably git submodules)
 - text explanations on inputs
 - newsontop illustrations on inputs